-Babesia microti, Babesia duncani (WA1), Babesia divergens and Babesia sp.
-(MO1) are obligate intra-erythrocytic protozoans transmitted by tick vectors, causing flu-like symptoms as well as a malaria-like illness in humans.
-All four agents can be transmitted by blood donor units from asymptomatic donors.
+Babesia microti and Babesia divergens are obligate intra-erythrocytic protozoans transmitted by tick vectors, causing flu-like symptoms as well as a malaria-like illness in humans.
+Both agents can be transmitted by blood donor units from asymptomatic donors and are found worldwide.

 Our IFA slide antigens are all propagated in vitro using human type O erythrocytes to provide the cleanest and most sensitive reactivity possible.
 We are recommending a new screening format using a conjugate for both IgG and IgM at screening dilution (1:64) in order to detect all acute cases.
 High IgM titers are common in acute phase and it is safe practice to avoid prozone false-negative IgG in the screening phase.
 These kits are called BMT-120 and DVT-120 for “total antibody” and positive sera should be followed with IgG and IgM-specific titers for accurate staging.

 |ITEM NUMBER||ITEM DESRIPTION||KIT INSERT|

 |DVT-120||Babesia divergens IFA Screening (IgG + IgM) Kit|